 Finding a balance

 The American system scores relatively high on outcomes.
 Those who have decent health insurance tend to get good health care.
 Americans suffer fewer post-operative complications than other Westerners.
 Cancer survival rates are high.
 Infant mortality is low.
-(Americans aren’t healthier than other Westerners, but that is due to factors other than health care.)
+(Americans aren’t healthier than other Westerners, but that has more to do with their lifestyle.)

 The problem, of course, is that not everyone has decent health insurance.
 Close to thirty million Americans are uninsured and millions more are underinsured.

-Even Americans who think they have a good plan pay high copays and deductibles and sometimes discover that a certain treatment isn’t covered or isn’t covered long-term.
+Even Americans who think they have a good plan pay high copayments and deductibles and sometimes discover that a certain treatment isn’t covered or isn’t covered long-term.